-- 1. The Career and College Promise Career Technical Education Pathway for freshmen and sophomores leads to an industrial or engineering certificate or diploma aligned with a high school Career Cluster. - 2.
-The college may enroll high school freshmen and sophomores only in Industrial Technologies (Program Code 50xxx) and Engineering Technologies (Program Code 40xxx) certificate and diploma programs. - 3.
-To be eligible for enrollment, a high school student must meet the following criteria: - a.
-Be a high school freshman or sophomore; - b.
-A qualified freshmen must: - i. have passed Math I with a grade of "C" or better; - ii. scored a 3 or 4 on the EOC for Math I; - iii. meet the college ready reading score of 16 on the 8th grade Explore test; - iv. meet prerequisites for the career pathway; and - have the recommendation of the high school principal or his/her designee (based on assessment of student maturity and ability to effectively participate in a class that may include adult students). - c.
-A qualified sophomore must: - i. have passed Math I with a grade of "C" or better; - ii. scored a 3 or 4 on the EOC for Math I; - iii. meet the college ready reading score of 16 on the 8th grade Explore test; - iv. have a weighted GPA of 3.0 on high school courses: - v. meet prerequisites for the career pathway; and - vi. have the recommendation of the high school principal or his/her designee (based on assessment of student maturity and ability to effectively participate in a class that may include adult students). - 4.
-College Career Technical Education courses may be used to provide partial or full fulfillment of a four-unit career cluster.
+Students who do have Explore and Math I (those who are attending public school in NC) must meet the eligibility guidelines outlined in items 3a-3c above.

+- 4. College Career Technical Education courses may be used to provide partial or full fulfillment of a four-unit career cluster.
 Where possible, students should be granted articulated credit based on the local or state North Carolina High School to Community College articulation agreement. - 5.
 To maintain eligibility for continued enrollment, a student must - a.
 Continue to make progress toward high school graduation, and - b.
-Maintain a 2.0 in college coursework after completing two courses. - c.
-A student who falls below a 2.0 GPA after completing two college courses will be subject to the college's policy for satisfactory academic progress. - 6.
+Maintain a 2.0 in college coursework after completing two courses.
+A student who falls below a 2.0 GPA after completing two college courses will be subject to the college's policy for satisfactory academic progress. - A student may be awarded a certificate or diploma prior to high school graduation.
+The AAS may not be awarded prior to high school graduation verification. - 7.
 A student must enroll in one program of study and may not substitute courses in one program for courses in another.
 The student may change his or her program of study major to another industrial or engineering program of study with approval of the high school principal or his/her designee and the college's chief student development administrator.
-A student may concurrently enroll in two engineering or industrial CTE programs of study provided the exception has been approved by the college's Chief Academic Officer or his/her designee.
+A student may concurrently enroll in two engineering or industrial CTE programs of study provided the exception has been approved by the college's Chief Academic Officer or his/her designee. - A student who completes the CTE certificate or diploma may continue in the same AAS as long as they are still eligible for CCP.
+In order to continue, the program code should be changed to reflect the AAS.
+The student type will remain CCPP and their student code will remain CTE. - Colleges are responsible for adhering to external agency guidelines that may restrict CCP students from enrolling in specific programs.